geekyme/fluxible-plugin-middleware/README.md

 app.plug(middlewarePlugin(logMiddleware));
 ```

-Now, when calling the `context.dispatch` method within action creators, all action objects will pass through the middlewares before getting dispatched into the stores for handling
+Now, when calling the `context.dispatch` method within action creators, all action objects will pass through the middlewares before getting dispatched into the stores for handling.

+Your middlewares will also have access to the entire [`actionContext`](http://fluxible.io/api/actions.html#action-context) so you can fire the context functions within your middlewares if you like.

 For additional middlewares: